rformassspectrometry/SpectriPy/README.md

-The *SpectriPy* package allows integration of Python MS packages into a [*Spectra*](https://github.com/RforMassSpectrometry/Spectra)-based MS analysis in R. By wrapping Python functionality into R functions, SpectriPy allows a seamless integration of Python libraries into R. For example, SpectriPy can leverage the spectral similarity, filtering, normalization etc. calculations from the Python [*matchms*](https://github.com/matchms/) library and contains functions to convert between R's `Spectra::Spectra` objects and Python's `matchms.Spectrum` objects.
+The *SpectriPy* package allows integration of Python MS packages into a [*Spectra*](https://github.com/RforMassSpectrometry/Spectra)-based MS analysis in R. By wrapping Python functionality into R functions, *SpectriPy* allows a seamless integration of Python libraries into R. For example, *SpectriPy* can leverage the spectral similarity, filtering, normalization etc. calculations from the Python [*matchms*](https://github.com/matchms/) library and contains functions to convert between R's `Spectra::Spectra` objects and Python's `matchms.Spectrum` and `spectrum_utils.spectrum.MsmsSpectrum` objects.
 R and Python spectral objects are easily translated  and available in one workflow (i.e. a quarto document), enabling the advanced  user or developer to create custom functions or workflows on `Spectra` objects in Python and executing them in R using the *reticulate* R package, and vice versa.

-If you use SpectriPy in your research, please cite:
+If you use *SpectriPy* in your research, please cite:

 _SpectriPy: Enhancing Cross-Language Mass Spectrometry Data Analysis with R and Python.
 IN PREPARATION._

 # Installation

 Detailed information on the [installation and configuration of SpectriPy](detailed-installation-configuration.qmd), including guidelines for first time R users can be found under the "vignettes".

 TLDR:

 - Prerequisites: R >= 4.4.0.
-- System requirement: reticulate (i.e. setup Python environment)
+- System requirement: *reticulate* (i.e., setup Python environment if not already available)

 ```r
 #' R session: